WhitmanCS370/sp24-lab12/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 23?

+Learning how to use curses, practicing handling errors/next steps one step at a time , different techniques for pagination/displaying large amounts of data

 * What questions did you have about the material in the chapters?
 What did you find confusing?

+We were confused about the implementation of the viewport buffer

 ## Exercise 0: Run the code